 The 3+1 Plan in real life-changing action

 It is the story of twins Danny and David, who had been left £100,000 each when they were in their early twenties.
 Their auntie, who had always had a special affection for her nephews, had taken some good financial advice.
 Although her death had been unexpected, she had written a will and provided for inheritance tax with life insurance policies.
+They decided to buy property.

 Being twins, it was almost a given that they would both decide to buy residential investment property.
-However, after making their investments, they took very different approaches to property investment.
+However, after making their property investments, they took very different approaches to property investment.

 This property investment blog tells the story of these two property investors and one that demonstrates why a first property investment is never the whole answer to your financial objectives.

-Taking advantage of off-plan property opportunities
+Taking advantage of off-plan property investment opportunities

-Using the £100,000 inheritance as a down payment, Danny and David bought identical properties in a new build development.
+Using the £100,000 inheritance as a down payment, Danny and David bought identical property investment in a new build development.
 Their London off-plan property investments completed two years after putting down the first payment.
 By this time the value of their properties had increased from the £250,000 original valuation to £300,000.

-Danny’s ‘success’ as a property investor
+Danny’s ‘success’ on property investment

 Danny was ecstatic about his investment.
 It was what his auntie had planned for him.
 The property investment he’d made was truly life-changing.
 The rental income was £1,250 per month, and after his mortgage costs, property management fees and other expenses, he was left with around £350 per month to do with what he wanted.